vhawley/Glimpse.Component/README.md

 # LiveSplit Glimpse

-LiveSplit Glimpse is a LiveSplit component that allows users to send updated to Glimpse.
+LiveSplit Glimpse is a LiveSplit component that allows users to send updates to Glimpse.

 ## Install